 Working with other designers remotely, I often got jobs like "take a look at the product and let us know what you think".
-What I found was that suggestions based on expert review, even usability testing, are not enough -- the finished design is misleading.
-Design reviews need to breakdown to the most fundamental level of use cases.
+I found that generic expert review, even usability testing, are not enough to capture all the details -- finished designs could be misleading.
+Design reviews must trace back to the most fundamental level of Use Cases.

-It may sounds intimidating as indicating to step out of the scope of incremental improvements.
+People may also interpret it as stepping out of the scope of a late-in-process review.
 This does not have to be true.
-Consider each component within the task independent from each other -- a perspective I learned from product requirements -- and every change results in only little modification on the UI.
-This keeps the workload manageable, while is able to capture problems systematically and prioritize those most important.
+If we consider each component within the flow independent from each other -- a perspective I learned from product management -- then changes on each component results in only little modification on the UI.
+This keeps the workload manageable, and help prioritize the most critical jobs.

 SOLVE PROBLEMS WITH MARKET VALUE

 I've had the benefits of a prestigious user-centered design program from IIT Institute of Design (ID).
 I still regard defining problem as one of my strong suites.